adamdrake210/open-ai-beauty/backend/README.md

 ## Deployment

-For deploying on Heroku please use this command:
+For deploying on Heroku please use this command from the root level of the project:

 `git subtree push --prefix backend heroku main`